JorelAli/CommandAPI/docssrc/src/kotlindsl.md

 ## Arguments

 The DSL implements almost every argument with a method.
-You've seen the `playerArgument()` and the `greedyArgument()` method in the example at the top of this page.
+You've seen the `playerArgument()` and the `greedyStringArgument()` method in the example at the top of this page.

 The way arguments are implemented is pretty straight forward: It's basically the argument class' name, but as a method.
 So if you wanted to use a `ItemStackArgument` in your command, you would use the `itemStackArgument()` method of the DSL.